adamziff/padlox/README.md

 ## Temporal Workflow Integration

 The application integrates with Temporal for workflow management.
+Two workflows have been implemented:

-A simple "Hello" workflow has been implemented as a proof of concept.
+1. A simple "Hello" workflow for testing basic Temporal infrastructure
+2. A frame analysis workflow that uses Gemini 1.5 Flash for image analysis

 ### Running the Temporal Worker